Release date: 12th January, 2018

 Vinyl LP + download code

-AVAILABLE FOR USA ORDERS ONLY
+AVAILABLE FOR USA and AUSTRALIAN ORDERS ONLY

 South Seattle in the mid-1990s was an industrial wasteland.
 On Airport Way, there was a large “diesel” sign with the last three letters burned out, leaving giant 10 feet tall red letters that said “DIE”.
 This was the birthing grounds of Bend Sinister, a crucial step in the evolution of A FRAMES and INTELLIGENCE.